eddmann/portkey/README.md

 - Secure web-hook testing and preview links during development & QA **inside a private AWS VPC**.
 - Complete control of TLS certificates and traffic logs (security & compliance).
-- A tiny, self-contained CLI that could run **as a Docker image or standalone binary**, easy to vendor into any pipeline.
+- A tiny, self-contained client that could run **as a Docker image or standalone binary**, easy to vendor into any pipeline.

 Portkey was created as a lightweight, self-hostable alternative that works the same on a laptop, inside Docker-Compose, or on any cloud provider.
 At the moment Portkey handles **HTTP/HTTPS tunnels**; future versions will add additional transports (gRPC, WebSockets over QUIC, TCP streams).